Stone-paved village square in Lefkes, Paros

 Cons

-• closeVery few taxis on the island
+• closeVery small fleet, a few dozen taxis for the whole island

 • closeAlmost impossible to find one on demand in peak summer